 Foreign currency risk is the risk that changes in exchange rates will adversely affect the fair value of an investment or a deposit.
 It is the Board's policy that external managers demonstrate sensitivity to currency risk.
-The Library's exposure to foreign currency risk is presented on the following table (rounded to nearest hundred dollars).
+As of June 30, 2013, the Library had no exposure to foreign currency risk.